colejarczyk/doc/userguide/reward_campaigns/creation/value_code.rst

    **If you want make coupons valid instantly, provide 0**

  - In **Days valid** specify number of days during which coupon assign to this campaign will be active since the inactive time boundaries finished.
-After provided here number of days voucher will expired.
+After provided here number of days voucher will be expired.

    **If you want your coupons never expired, provide 0**